artyom/logpump/README.md

 By default, each line sent is prefixed with host name unless prefix is overridden in `config.json`.
 Option `-nohostnameprefix` disables this behavior, so no prefix is added to log lines unless set in configuration file.

+	logpump -host 192.168.0.1 -conffile /etc/logpump.json -statedir /var/cache/logpump

+If no Statefile option specified for any Pattern in configuration file, statefile name would be automatically generated from pattern; the file would be loaded/saved to/from directory given with `-statedir` option.

 `logpump` writes diagnostic messages to stderr, as well as periodic statistics on total messages sent, reconnects and retries (Scribe server asked to try